FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Experiments

 \section{Experiments}

 In this section, we first describe the implementation details and evaluation metrics used in our validation.
-We then present a comprehensive comparison of our proposed proxy‐based loss functions (Proxy‐AD and Proxy‐FD) against three baseline methods—DiGS~\cite{BenShabat2021DiGSD}, NSH~\cite{Wang2023NeuralSingularHessianIN}, and the state‐of‐the‐art NeurCADRecon ~\cite{Dong2024NeurCADReconNR}—on two subsets of the ABC dataset~\cite{Koch_2019_CVPR}.
+We then present a comprehensive comparison of our proposed off-diagonal Weingarten based loss functions (ODW-AD and ODW-FD) against three baseline methods-DiGS~\cite{BenShabat2021DiGSD}, NSH~\cite{Wang2023NeuralSingularHessianIN}, and the state-of-the-art NeurCADRecon ~\cite{Dong2024NeurCADReconNR}—on two subsets of the ABC dataset~\cite{Koch_2019_CVPR}.
 Finally, we analyze convergence behavior and runtime performance.